nikerla/vc-content/pages/blogs/news/2017-10-19-how-to-identify-the-cause-100.md

 After few seconds, the browser should bring up the file download option.
 Now, you can save diagsession file.

 Microsoft doesn’t recommend to run a profiling session for more than one to two minutes because profiling can produce large files.
 The profiling session will be terminated if a session is started from the kudu site and is running for more than 15 minutes.
-If your Web App is running on multiple instances, you can connect to the scm site for the instance you’d like to profile and start a profiling session on that instance only.
+If your Web App is running on multiple instances, you can connect to the scm <a href="{{ 'https://virtocommerce.com/product-information-management' | absolute_url }}">site</a> for the instance you’d like to profile and start a profiling session on that instance only.

 <h2><strong>Step 3.
 Analyze diagsession file</strong></h2>

 The generated profile is a .diagsession file can be opened with Visual Studio 2017.

 Once you open a profile in Visual Studio 2017 you will see the all familiar profiling pages where you can easily drill down into specifics of your profiling sessions and locate the bottleneck.
-Below is our profile session from real Virto Commerce application suffering from a prolonged period of high CPU.
+Below is our profile session from real <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">Virto Commerce</a> application suffering from a prolonged period of high CPU.

 <div style="text-align: center;"><img src="../../assets/images/blog/how-to-identify-the-cause-100-4.jpg" /></div>